 ‘It was a rare and valuable experience having two experts teaching such an intimate group.’

 ‘having two points of view was a definite benefit, and reminder that so much is subjective, with no one authority or solution!’

 Places are limited, so if you would like to reserve a place, or for more information, please get in touch at email@example.com.

-We have one place on this course available at a 75% discount for a writer who would struggle to pay the full fee.
-If you, or someone you know, would like to apply for this place, please write to us at email@example.com, by 23rd September.
+We have one free place on this course available for a writer who would struggle to pay the full fee.
+If you, or someone you know, would like to apply for this place, please write to us at firstname.lastname@example.org, by 23rd September.
 In no more than 200 words, please tell us why you would like to come on the course, what you write, and why a discounted place would be valuable to you.
 We won’t be fact-checking but we really want to give this place to someone who genuinely needs it, so please be honest.
 Thanks, and we look forward to hearing from you.